Gazelle79/BowlingScore/README.md

 SUMMARY
 -------
-This is a small java application that calculates a bowling score based on a file that's read for input.
-When data is read from the file, a score is calculated based on each frame.
+A small java application that calculates a bowling score based on an input file.
+When data is read in, a score is calculated based on each frame.
-That score is written to a text file.
+The score is written to a text file.

 __BowlingScore doesn't accept arguments.__